 The Blackstone River Coalition and Water Quality Monitoring

 The Blackstone River Coalition (BRC) has conducted a volunteer watershed-wide water quality monitoring program on the river’s main stem and tributaries since 2004.
 The goal is to help create a clean, ecologically healthy river and watershed.

 BRC's primary objectives for achieving this goal are to:

 - generate a robust database of information that permits statistical analysis of long-term trends;

 - identify hot-spots and acute concerns in real-time;

 - promote science-based land-use planning at the local level by providing municipal leaders with monitoring results and;

 - empower a broad network of Blackstone River stewards who can advocate for watershed protection at the community level.

-This video was created to serve as an annual refresher training for current field monitors and to supplement in-person training for new monitors.
-If you are interested in joining the BRC’s volunteer WQM program, please contact Susan Thomas, Program Coordinator, at email@example.com.
+If you are interested in joining the BRC’s volunteer WQM program, please contact Susan Thomas, Program Coordinator, at firstname.lastname@example.org.